mohanraj-r/list-installed-packages/README.md

 * This python script has been cloned from [here](http://www.aifdr.org/projects/system_administration/browser/statistics/list_manually_installed_packages.py)
 (found via [this Superuser thread](http://superuser.com/questions/48374/find-all-user-installed-packages)).
 * Tested on Mint 14 and works great so far.
-* Cloning it here since I have been looking for such a script and because I think I can improve it.
+* Cloning it here since I have been looking for such a script (to cut the fat and to help when migrating/reinstalling the system) and because I think I can make some improvements to it.
 * Sample output:

 ```